ash-project/ash/README.md

 - Figure out how to handle cross data layer filters for boolean.
 - Is it possible/reasonable to do join tables that aren't unique on source_id/destination_id?
 Probably, but metadata would need to be organized differently.
 - relationship changes are an artifact of the old way of doing things and are very ugly right now
+- check if preparations have been done on a superset filter of a request and, if so, use it